collocations.org

 Brainstorming is a good way of generating ideas.

-reject, scoff at, veto | test, try out | bounce around, bounce off sb, brainstorm, discuss, explore, talk about
+bounce around, bounce off sb, brainstorm, discuss, explore, talk about

-I met up with a designer to bounce a few ideas around. | It''s useful to have someone to bounce ideas off.
+I met up with a designer to bounce a few ideas around.

-exchange, pool, share | give sb
+exchange, pool, share

 What gave you the idea to go freelance?

-apply, implement, put into action/effect/practice
+apply, implement, put into action, put into practice, take up

 The idea had long been mooted but nothing had been done to put it into practice.